 Marigold carries around her own lightning rod!

-Jungle Empress 25 days ago
+Jungle Empress about 2 months ago

 Storms are exciting!
 Unfortunately most of the cats I’ve known would disagree.